Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Results

 \subsubsection{BHNS merger efficiency}

 The formation and merger efficiency of BHNSs is similar to BBHs, although the merger efficiency has a milder dependence on metallicity.
 At $Z>0.004$, $\eta$ decreases by one order of magnitude and flattens at $Z>0.01$.
-The minimum value of $\eta$ corresponds to the metallicity for which we observe a suppression of channel I (Figure~\ref{fig:channelsF}).
+The minimum value of $\eta$ corresponds to the metallicity for which we observe a suppression of channel I (Fig.~\ref{fig:channelsF}).

 At low metallicity our results agree with the BHNS merger efficiency estimated by \cite{GiacobboKick}, but, similarly to the case of BBHs, their $\eta$ shows a much steeper trend wih metallicity.
 The results by \cite{broekgaarden2022} are qualitatively in agreement with our results (within a factor of 2--4).
-The discrepancy becomes evident only at very high metallicity ($Z>0.02$), where our models substantially differ with respect to the \cite{Pols98} tracks used in \bse{}-like codes.
+Our results and those by \cite{broekgaarden2022} disagree only at very high metallicity ($Z>0.02$), where our models substantially differ with respect to the \cite{Pols98} tracks used in \bse{}-like codes.

 As for the other BCOs, the QHE model and the models predicting larger natal kicks reduce the total number of BHNS mergers up to a factor of 10.
 The models with higher binding energies (LX, LK and LC) allow more metal-rich binaries to shrink enough during CE, increasing the number of merging BHNSs at $Z>0.01$.
 For low \ace{} values, the significant boost of BHNS mergers at high metallicity produces a rising $\eta$ profile as a function of metallicity.